(eye ver mek' tin)

 What SIDE EFFECTS can this medicine cause?

-Ivermectin lotion may cause other side effects.
-Call your doctor if you have any unusual problems while using this medication.
+Ivermectin may cause other side effects.
+Call your doctor if you have any unusual problems while taking this medication.

 What should I know about STORAGE and DISPOSAL of this medication?